reiver/article-20250323/README.md

 and
 with a genre of loud, fast paced, energetic music utilizing electric guitars and loud drums — known as **punk rock**.

+"**Punk**"
+—
+originally derogatory slang used to call someone an _insignificant, worthless person_, and with negative connotations, sometimes suggesting a person was a _fool_ or a _scoundrel_
+—
-"**Punk**", originally derogatory slang used to call someone an _insignificant, worthless person_, took an a new meaning due to the _punk rock_ music movement of the 1970s and 1980s.
+took an a new meaning due to the _punk rock_ music movement of the 1970s and 1980s.

+**Punk** became a word used to mean
+—
+????.